wp-plugins/editorial-calendar/readme.txt

 3. Drag and drop posts to easily change dates and arrange your calendar.

 == Changelog ==

+= 0.5.4 =
+* I think this should finally fix the date format bugs we've been having.
+Thanks for sticking with it guys.

 = 0.5.3 =
 * Fixed a date formatting bug when we update posts into the WordPress database